kfoozminus/cheatsheets/kubernetes.md

 3 types of controllers are available -
     1. job - for pods that expected to terminate- with restartpolicy onFailure or never (ex. batch computations)
     2. ReplicationController, ReplicaSet, or Deployment - for Pods that are not expected to terminate, for example, web servers. restartpolicy always
     3. Use a DaemonSet for Pods that need to run one per machine, because they provide a machine-specific system service.
-QJenny

 If a node dies or is disconnected from the rest of the cluster, Kubernetes applies a policy for setting the phase of all Pods on the lost node to Failed.